bueltge/wordpress-multisite-enhancements/readme.txt

 * Show status of deleted sites.
 * Apply styles for archived and deleted sites in the lists.
 * Replace obsolete HTML 'nobr' element.
-* Small fix for php notice on missing url paramters from Favicon feature.
+* Small fix for php notice on missing url parameters from Favicon feature.
 * Improve site label/icon positioning.

 = 1.5.2 (2019-11-14) =